salpida-foundation/proxy-benchmark-track/README.md

 ### v0.1.3 — P0 Synthetic Execution Infrastructure Patch

-**Current public helper release.**
+**Prior public helper release.**

-`v0.1.3` is the current bounded public helper pre-release for the Human-State Proxy Benchmark Track.
+`v0.1.3` was the bounded public helper pre-release before the P2 A/B/C/D Synthetic Consequence Package Patch.

-It supersedes `v0.1.2` for the current public helper route.
+It is no longer the current public helper route after publication of `v0.1.4`.

 This release adds the P0 synthetic session infrastructure (root session state machine, replay report template, synthetic negative-case fixtures), the P0 session infrastructure lint and its CI workflow, and the README Evidence Ladder.
 It is a public-helper-only patch: no human data, no benchmark validation, no mediation validation, not Sal-Meter, not CAIS compliance, and not production readiness.